shanshanyang/poc/prototype/bwi-1534/README.md

 - How to create component template
 - How to create component API
 - How to style a component
+- How to bind events to a component
 - How to unit test a component

 ## Maybe
 - How to style snappoints and mobile
+- Component lifecycle illustration

 ## Container Component

 - Preload / Lazyload Images
-- DIVA page source parser
+- DIVA page source parser (=> JSON Object)

 ## Best Practices